Dynamically Allocated Interval-Based Generative Linguistic Steganography with Roulette Wheel: Experiments

-We performed ablation experiment on different LLMs, and the results are shown in Table \ref{ae}.
+We performed ablation experiments on different LLMs, and the results are shown in Table \ref{ae}.

 According to Table \ref{ae}, it is not possible to generate stegos with stronger concealment by using larger LLMs.
-This is because LS needs to embed secret.
-The stego quality is more relevant with embedding way rather than using larger LLMs.
+This is because steganography needs to embed secrets.
+The stego quality is more relevant with the embedding way rather than using larger LLMs.